dringewald/docker-nmrih-server/README.md

 ## Volumes
 This image has 3 directories for which it makes sense to make them persistent.
 Make sure to set the correct permissions for the user and group (1000) of both nmrih gameserver files.
-With the help of the NMRIH_SETPERMS variable, the container should set the correct permissions on startup for all important folders.
+With the help of the NMRIH_FIXPERMS variable, the container should set the correct permissions on startup for all important folders.
-If NMRIH_SETPERMS is used, the startup of the container will be slighter longer.
+If NMRIH_FIXPERMS is used, the startup of the container will be slighter longer.

 |Directory|Description|Required/Optional|Permissions|
 | ------------- | ------------- | ------------- | ------------- |